sotieno/sotieno/README.md

 # 👋 Hello, I'm Sylvia

-I BI Analyst and Software Engineer deeply passionate about open-source development.
+I am a BI Analyst and Software Engineer deeply passionate about open-source development.
 My interests revolve around harnessing the power of data and technology to create practical and innovative solutions to challenges.<br>

 ## 🔧 What I'm Up To